 When I was a child, it just didn't occur to me that friendship was a thing.
 On my first day of riding a bus to school, Mum asked me when she picked up up at the bus stop whether I'd made any friends on the bus.
 Friends?!
 The concept of making friends with the other kids on the bus - or even talking to them - just hadn't occurred to me.
 I was 13.

-By then I'd learned that the best I could hope for was to be ignored, and at worst I'd get bullied (which is what happened).
+By then I'd learned that the best I could hope for was to be ignored, and at worst was some variation on the bullying theme.
 The idea that these people might actually like me just wasn't one that was on my list of possible outcomes.

 You see, it hadn't really happened before.